 if this URL will be cumulative or will only point to each day's part.

 If the latter, I'll work to get the entire package pulled together

+under one URL.
 The Merc's on-line presentation includes a multimedia presentation, with Flash graphics, streaming audio and streaming video.